dask/dask-blog/_posts/2022-07-15-documentation-framework.md

 [Tutorial](https://tutorial.dask.org) will be left as is and treated as a long-form overview.

 [Examples](https://examples.dask.org) will be presented more as **How-Tos** with little explanation and more code.
+This will be similar to gallery or cookbook style documentation that you may see in other projects.
 Historically one of the current roles of examples is to demonstrate what Dask looks like, that role is now subsumed by "10 Minutes to Dask".

 [Docs](https://docs.dask.org) will be reorganized and the left-nav will be slimmed down dramatically to provide direction.
 One idea for the left-nav is: